sergiodxa/remix-i18next/README.md

   responseHeaders: Headers,
   remixContext: EntryContext
 ) {
-  // Here you also ned to initialize i18next using initReactI18next, you should
+  // Here you also need to initialize i18next using initReactI18next, you should
   // use the same configuration as in your client side. await i18next.use(initReactI18next).init({
     supportedLngs: ["en", "es"],